-Partially-online associate degree programs in occupational therapy assisting are rare, but a few are available.
+Partially-online associate degree programs in occupational therapy assisting have previously been rare but are becoming more available.
 An in-person internship is typically required, and some lecture-based coursework may be taken online.
 A fully online alternative is an associate's degree in medical office or health services administration, which only includes online coursework and may still prepare students for positions within the office of an occupational therapist.

-The U.S. Bureau of Labor Statistics (BLS) reported that occupational therapy assistants are required to hold an associate's degree.
+The U.S. Bureau of Labor Statistics (BLS) reported that occupational therapy assistants are required, at a minimum, to hold an associate's degree.
 Licensing is required for this career in most states; check with state regulations and look for programs accredited by the Accreditation Council for Occupational Therapy Education when choosing a program.